‘RHOBH’ Star Kim Richards Welcomes Second Grandchild, See The First Photos

 Just one month ago, Richards and her two sisters, Kyle Richards and Kathy Hilton, were in attendance at a baby shower for Brooke, which was also attended by Richards’ younger daughters, Whitney Davis and Kimberly Jackson, Kyle’s four daughters, Farrah Aldjufrie and Portia, Alexia, and Sophia Umansky, and Hilton’s two daughters, Paris and Nicky Hilton.

-While Richards and her sisters have gone through rough patches where they aren’t speaking to one another, things between the ladies appear to be going quite well at the moment and months ago, Kyle opened up about their relationship on an episode of The Real Housewives of Beverly Hills.
+While Richards and her sisters have gone through rough patches where they aren’t speaking to one another, things between the ladies appear to be going quite well at the moment.
+Months ago, Kyle opened up about their relationship on an episode of The Real Housewives of Beverly Hills.

 “Everything is good, we’re spending time together, we’re laughing, and having fun again,” Kyle dished, according to a report from The Daily Dish.
 “I guess the one good thing that came out of American Woman not getting picked up for a second season is my sisters and I are all speaking again, which makes me feel very happy.”